Pleasant for Super Bowl Sunday with rain returning for Valentine’s Day

 More crazy temperature swings in the forecast for this upcoming week

-It was a cold start to the weekend with temperatures down into the 30s Saturday morning.
-Lots of sunshine and a breeze out of the north made for a pleasant but cool day for Central Texas.
-Temperatures Saturday afternoon have climbed into the low to mid 50s.
-Quiet conditions remain in the forecast for the rest of your Saturday.
-Temperatures will get chilly fast once the sun sets.
-If you have any plans to be out this evening or tonight, make sure to have a jacket!

-If you’re having any Super Bowl Parties, the weather will be pleasant for Sunday.
-Clouds will begin to move back in by the morning.
-Sunday will start off cold again, with the possibility of a light freeze as our temperatures will be sitting in the low to mid 30s.
-Throughout the day on Sunday look for increasing clouds and breezy south/southwest winds.
+If you have any Super Bowl Party plans today the weather is looking pleasant.
+Clouds have started to move back in Saturday night into this morning.
+Sunday is starting off cold again, with the possibility of a light freeze as our temperatures are sitting in the low to mid 30s.
+Throughout the day, look for increasing clouds and breezy south/southwest winds.
 Despite the extra cloud cover forecast for our area, temperatures will still warm into the low to mid 60s, which is right where we should be for this time of the year.

 The weather rollercoaster continues as we head into the new work week.
 We have two storm systems that look to bring changes to our weather throughout the week.
 The first system arrives late Monday into Tuesday morning.
 It’ll be a Pacific cold front and low pressure system moving in from the west.
 The overnight arrival of the storm system means rainfall totals may not be as high but the severe weather chances will remain limited.
 Forecast models bring in 0.10″ to 0.25″ of rain with isolated amounts near 0.50″ possible Monday into midday Tuesday.
 The higher rain amounts look to pass to our northeast.